University security team

 In a non-emergency, you can contact the police on 101.
 When you are asked which police service, you should say Police Scotland and you will be put through to their service centre.

-You can also contact the security team and we would liaise with the Police on your behalf.
+You can also contact the security team and we will liaise with the Police on your behalf.

 As always the emergency number for the police is 999.

 Ambulance Service – the university is covered by the Ambulance Service for Scotland.